- October 31, 2014

 "Buzz Aldrin's Space Program Manager" is a strategy simulation game that allows players to manage their own space agency.
 Beginning in the X-plane era, players must design and build spacecraft, research new technologies, and manage resources to achieve mission goals and advance human spaceflight.
 With historical events and real-life astronauts, the game offers a realistic and engaging experience for space enthusiasts.

-- The user interface is clunky and unintuitive, making navigation and management cumbersome, which can hinder the overall gameplay experience.
+- The user interface is clunky and unintuitive, making navigation and management cumbersome.

-“It brings you near the development of space travel since the 1950s, with conquest and failure, and it tells you the story about the journey to the moon, with proven background from no less an astronaut than Dr. Edwin Buzz Aldrin.”
+“The game brings you near the development of space travel since the 1950s, with conquest and failure, and it tells you the story about the journey to the moon, with proven background from no less an astronaut than Dr. Edwin Buzz Aldrin - yes, the one who was with his colleagues Neil Armstrong and Michael Collins on the mission that first landed a manned craft on the moon.”

 “The main thing is the lack of explanation for mission failures, and mission failures being entirely unforgiving.”